-Ecclestone claims Massa’s legal action is ‘for the money’
+Ecclestone claims Massa’s legal action to overturn 2008 F1 title is ‘for the money’

-F1 and the FIA are the targets of Felipe Massa’s legal action, which, according to Bernie Ecclestone, is “only about money” as he aims to have the results of the 2008 world championship overturned.
+Formula 1 and the FIA are the targets of Felipe Massa‘s legal action which Bernie Ecclestone claims is “only about money” as the former driver aims to have the 2008 F1 championship title overturned.

-Massa has mobilized a team of lawyers and launched legal action against Formula 1 and the organization that governs the sport, claiming that he was the victim of a conspiracy carried out by those at the highest ranks of F1 along with the FIA.
+Massa has mobilized a team of lawyers and launched legal action against Formula 1 and the organization that governs the sport, claiming that he was the victim of a conspiracy orchestrated by high ranking bosses.

 According to London-based Enyo Law firm, which is representing the Brazilian driver, Massa suffered significant financial losses totaling tens of millions of euros as a result of forfeited wages and bonuses.

-This was as a result of the intentional collision caused by the Renault team in the 2008 Singapore GP and which turned into controversy in 2009.
+This was as a result of a deliberate crash caused by the Renault team at the 2008 Singapore Grand Prix which ultimately turned out to be one of the biggest controversies in F1 history.

-An FIA investigation into Nelson Piquet Jr.’s crash later on, indicated the set up nature of the crash.
+The FIA later launched an investigation into Nelson Piquet Jr’s crash with their findings indicating the set up nature of the incident.

-The governing body determined in 2009 that team boss Flavio Briatore, Renault director of engineering Pat Symonds, and Nelson Piquet Jr. collaborated to trigger the crash and later on a safety car for an advantage.
+The governing body determined in 2009 that Renault team boss Flavio Briatore, director of engineering Pat Symonds, and Piquet Jr. collaborated to trigger the crash and the safety car to gain an advantage.

-The incident was very important in changing the starting order of the race and giving Renault driver Fernando Alonso the edge that helped him win.
+The incident reshuffled the starting order for the race, giving Renault driver Fernando Alonso the edge that propelled him to win.

-The comments made earlier this year by former F1 chief Bernie Ecclestone about what happened behind the scenes after that year’s controversial event at Marina Bay led to Massa’s unexpected legal action over the disputed outcome of the 2008 title battle, fifteen years later.
+The comments made earlier this year by former F1 chief Bernie Ecclestone about what happened behind the scenes after the controversial incident at Marina Bay led to Massa’s unexpected legal action over the disputed outcome of the 2008 F1 Championship title fifteen years later.

 Ecclestone stated in an interview that was published in April of last year on the German website F1-Insider that he and former FIA president Max Mosley were fully aware of what happened in Singapore at the time.